Why Global Brands Need a Multi-tenant CMSOct 27, 2022

 dotCMS Cloud provides your enterprise with the capability of deploying websites, intranets, extranets, portals and apps in a secure, scalable and fully-customizable manner without heavy reliance on the IT team.
 Thus achieving faster time-to-market and reducing total cost of ownership.

-International brands, as mentioned, serve a plethora of different markets with each having their own needs and requirements.
+International brands, as mentioned, serve many different markets with each having their own needs and requirements.
 But for enterprises to deliver more effective campaigns to increase engagement, generate new leads and improve conversions, enterprises have to segment their target market.

 4. Easier To Maintain, Update, and Upgrade